Public reserves

 Public garden and recreation space

-Section 340A Local Government Act 1919 provides that parcels shown as 'public garden and recreation space' (and no others) can be conveyed or transferred to the council as public reserve.
-The provisions of s.340A were carried over to s.50 of the 1993 Act and still enable a council to acquire title to 'public garden and recreation space' shown in a plan approved before 15 June 1964.
+Section 340A Local Government Act 1919 (now repealed) provided that parcels shown as 'public garden and recreation space' (and no others) could be conveyed or transferred to the council as public reserve.
+The provisions of section 340A were carried over to section 50 Local Government Act 1993 and still enable a council to acquire title to 'public garden and recreation space' shown in a plan approved before 15 June 1964.
 The section provides that the council may either:

-• direct that the parcel be transferred to the council (s.50(2)) or
+• direct that the parcel be transferred to the council (section 50(2)) or

-• publish a notice in the Government Gazette notifying that the land is vested in its name (s.50(4)).
+• publish a notice in the Government Gazette notifying that the land is vested in its name (section 50(4)).

-A new title in the name of the Council will be created on lodgment and registration of a suitable Request form 11R (PDF 131 KB) prepared in terms of one of these options.
-A Public Reserve notification will be endorsed in the second schedule of the new title.
+A new folio of the register in the name of the council will be created on lodgment and registration of a suitable Request form 11R prepared in terms of one of these options.
+A public reserve notification will be endorsed in the Second Schedule of the new folio.
+See also information under the heading “Notification in the Government Gazette” below.

 Other reserves

-Other reserves shown in old deposited plans e.g. 'Reserve for Garden', 'Reserve' etc are not covered by s.50 see Baalman & Wells Para 310.250.
-To create these parcels as public reserve, a notification should be published in the Government Gazette acquiring the parcels and vesting them in the Council as public reserve.
+Other reserves shown in old deposited plans e.g. 'reserve for garden', 'reserve' etc. are not covered by section 50 Local Government Act 1993.
+To create these parcels as public reserve, a notification should be published in the Government Gazette acquiring the parcels and vesting them in the council as public reserve.

 Plans affecting Torrens Title land

-Section 340D Local Government Act 1919 commenced on 16 June 1964 and enabled a 'Public Reserve' to vest automatically in Council upon registration of a deposited plan of subdivision provided the plan bears a statement (on the administration sheet) to that effect:
+Section 340D Local Government Act 1919 (now repealed) commenced on 16 June 1964 and enabled a 'public reserve' to vest automatically in council upon registration of a deposited plan of subdivision provided the plan bears a statement (on the Administration Sheet) to that effect:

 IT IS INTENDED TO DEDICATE LOT ....
 AS A PUBLIC RESERVE

-A certificate of title for the new public reserve lot is created in the name of the council.
-A 'KP' notification is entered in the second schedule:
+A folio of the Register for the new public reserve lot is created in the name of the council.
+A 'KP' notification is entered in the Second Schedule:

 THE LAND WITHIN DESCRIBED IS PUBLIC RESERVE

-Note Any public reserve title bearing a 'K200000P Caveat' will have that notification replaced by a 'KP' notification when next lodged in NSW LRS.
+NOTE: Any public reserve folio of the Register bearing a 'K200000P Caveat' will have that notification replaced by a 'KP' notification (THE LAND WITHIN DESCRIBED IS PUBLIC RESERVE) when the next dealing/plan is lodged in NSW LRS.

-There is no provision in the Local Government Act for the creation of a new public reserve in a deposited plan lodged for short-term lease, acquisition or redefinition purposes.
+There is no provision in the Local Government Act 1993 for the creation of a new public reserve in a deposited plan lodged for short term lease, acquisition or redefinition purposes.

-Note This procedure does not apply when the new deposited plan affects land subject to the Housing Act 2001.
+NOTE: This procedure does not apply when the new deposited plan affects land subject to the Housing Act 2001 or the Landcom Corporation Act 2001.
+See ‘Plans affecting land in the name of the NSW Land and Housing Corporation or Landcom’ below.

 Plans affecting the whole of an existing Torrens Title parcel

-New deposited plans defining the entirety of an existing parcel of land and bearing a statement creating the parcel as public reserve may be registered in NSW LRS, see s.195(1)(c) Conveyancing Act 1919, provided:
+New deposited plans defining the entirety of an existing parcel of land and bearing a statement creating the parcel as public reserve may be registered in NSW LRS, provided:

 • is signed by all affected parties.